 The STRATTEC 2011 Comprehensive Catalog lists 11 IKT, Remote Head and PEPS (Passive Entry – Passive Start) Key part numbers.

-General Motors has started making a serious effort in the Flip (remote head) Keys after having a few keyless fobs including the 2005-on Chevrolet Corvette.
+General Motor has started making a serious effort in the Flip (remote head) Keys after having a few keyless fobs including the 2005-on Chevrolet Corvette.
 The Flip Key was first introduced onto the 2010 Camaro and has since expanded to a total of 13 Flip Keys and PEPS Key part numbers.

 HATA and STRATTEC offer some Ford IKT Keys and PEPS Keys, and some General Motors Flip and PEPS Keys at this time through the locksmith distribution channel.
 Only HATA offers Chrysler Remote Head Keys at this time through the locksmith distribution channel.

-For the Chrysler charts, the number of buttons, their functions and the frequency separate the information.
-The next column includes the HATA part numbers for Jeep or Dodge logo remote head keys with the same configuration as the listed Chrysler part number.
+For the Chrysler charts, the number of buttons, their functions and the frequency separates the information.
+The next column includes the HATA part numbers for a Jeep or Dodge logo remote head keys with the same configuration as the listed Chrysler part number.
 See the HATA Web Site, www.hatainc.com, for specific applications.
 The final column is the Chrysler original equipment part numbers.
 These part numbers can be used to confirm the correct remote head or FOBIK Key blank is correct.

 Chrysler Remote Head Keys and FOBIK Keys are available with three to seven buttons.
 The highest number of buttons is for the mini vans in order to operate the side doors and remote start.
 It is important to know that not all remote head keys with the same numbers of buttons contain the same buttons.
 For example, the two five-button remotes head keys on the Chrysler list have different buttons.
 The HAT5034 remote head key has L, UL, P, CT, T. The HAT5844 has L, UL, H, RS, P. The Sebring has a convertible top and a trunk.
 The minivan has a hatch and remote start.